 3. Grow your professional network

 Mentorships are a great way for younger employees to expand their network of contacts.
-Their mentors are likely individuals who work in the same industry and can help connect their mentees with influential people in their field.
-This can open up opportunities that would be harder to come by without professional connections.
+Their mentors are likely individuals who work in the same industry or the same company and can help connect their mentees with influential people in their field.
+This can open up opportunities that would be harder to come by without professional connections, including improving visibility within the company through internal networking.

 Growing your network is a good goal to have in the long term, but it shouldn’t be the only goal.
 A mentor can feel used if they feel their only purpose is to expand their mentee’s network.